out: The minutes out to a dish being plated and ready to run to a table: "3 out on the filet!"

 #-pan: The size of pans used in commercial cooking: 6-pan, 9-pan, etc.

 86'd: An menu item or ingredient that is no longer available.
+You can learn more about 86 meaning here.

 A la carte: Food served as an individual item, instead of with sides as part of a meal.